CNugteren/CLBlast/README.md

 Support us
 -------------

-This project started in March 2015 as an evenings and weekends free-time project next to a full-time job.
+This project started in March 2015 as an evenings and weekends free-time project next to a full-time job for Cedric Nugteren.
 If you are in the position to support the project by OpenCL-hardware donations or otherwise, please find contact information on the [website of the main author](http://www.cedricnugteren.nl).

 To-do list before release of version 1.0
 -------------

-- Support all routines supported by clBLAS
 - Add half-precision routines (e.g. HGEMM)
+- Add API documentation